SandPointHOA/spcchoa-site/content/page/construction-rules.md

       persons.
     secHeader: Additional Construction Rules
   - secBody: >-
-      Additions to the Construction Approval Process as approved by the Sand Point Maintenance Commission October 19, 1999 and amended May 15, 2001, March 15, 2012, May 19, 2016, and September 28, 2016:
+      A Construction Project Fee will be collected for any new construction or altered roofline projects when the Application for Approval of Construction is submitted.
+The fee will be deposited to the SPMC Reserve Account.
+Checks should be payable to the Sand Point Maintenance Commission.

       1. For projects where the existing house is demolished and new